savelee/leeboonstra.com/source/abstracts/index.md

 You don’t need to be a developer.
 With Dialogflow, it is possible to create natural conversations for chatbots and voice activated speakers.
 In this session, you will learn about machine learning and how to create custom conversation agents with Dialogflow.

-*Basic JavaScript knowledge is required.*
+<i>Basic JavaScript knowledge is required.</i>

-*Bring your laptop, a headset, or a proper microphone and headphones, in case you want to test the Google Assistant at the conference.*
+<i>Bring your laptop, a headset, or a proper microphone and headphones, in case you want to test the Google Assistant at the conference.</i>